 Eelis and Linda Lemettilä (née Leppänen, from Pylkönmäki) ran the farm next, and until 1962 it focused on agriculture and forestry, employing a number of families – such as the Jakonens and Salenius’ – who lived in the older main building and helped with the numerous practical tasks around the farm.
 Eelis and Linda had only one child, Aatto, and he took over the farm after them.

 Aatto Lemettilä eventually married Lea Saramäki (from Multia).
 Together they had three children, one of whom unfortunately drowned in 1972 at the age of 6.
 Until 1995 agriculture and forestry remained the mainstays of the farm, though cows stopped being milked in the mid-1990s.
 Between 1995 and 2011 the farm was run by a property company that Aatto set up with his children Ilpo and Hanna.
 In 1986, they had already built the first of the lakeside cabins, and in 1995 the Ranta-Lemettilä cabin was built, then the Sauna Cabin in 2000.
 By 2004 the farm gave up livestock altogether.
 Instead the farm now focused on cabin rental, bed and breakfast, and a summer café.
 Between 1997 and 2011, Hanna gained experience working full-time outside the farm in the expo and marketing business – her jobs ranging from marketing secretary to account manager.

-Since 2012, the farm has been run by an agricultural holding company owned by Hanna and Ilpo.
+Between 2012 and 2022, the farm has been run by an agricultural holding company owned by Hanna and Ilpo.
 As well as agriculture and forestry, they also specialise in agro-tourism.
-They cater for group visits, meetings, and family occasions.
+They catered for group visits, meetings, and family occasions.
 In 2013 the old stone barn was renovated and converted so that it had a restaurant area for 50 people and two en suite rooms within its walls.